 In the example below, the X (width) and Y (height) percentages are blank which, centers the frame in the camera view.
 The Width (80) and Height(20) percentages are specified, resulting in the frame shown below.

 Smart Scan is a very powerful but also somewhat complex tool to configure.
 As such it is part of our advanced settings and designed for use in more specific scenarios with specific parameters.
-You can learn more about Smart Scan in our article on the topic.
+Learn more about Smart Scan here.